ctlee/gamer_tutorials/tutorials/blendertutorial.rst

       .. image:: ../images/degenerate_dissolve.png

     - This will leave some holes in the mesh.
       We can automatically fill the holes by again selecting **Mesh** near the bottom left of the 3D window, then **Clean up**, then **Fill Holes**.

       .. image:: ../images/fill_holes.png

-    - Let’s now check how many issues we have resolved.
+    - Let’s check to see if all of the issues have been resolved.
       Deselect everything by pressing [**a**] with the cursor in the **3D window** again and then near the botttom left of the 3D window click **Select**, then **Select All By Trait**, then **Non Manifold**.
       Or we could use [**Shift+Ctrl+Alt+m**] as a shortcut.

-    - We see that the mesh has been substantially improved but is not perfect yet.
+    - We see that the mesh has been improved but there remains one region with an issue.

       .. image:: ../images/almost_manifold.png